-Size does matter when contemplating a new bed purchase.
+Size does matter when contemplating a new mattress purchase.
 While size isn’t the most important factor to consider when choosing mattresses, it certainly makes a big difference.
-For example, if you are planning on putting your new bed in a small room, a room with odd dimensions, or if you plan to use a specific bed frame, size is of greater importance.
+For example, if you are planning on putting your new mattress in a small room, a room with odd dimensions, or if you plan to use a specific bed frame, size is of greater importance.

 The Tuft & Needle Original mattress is available in the following sizes: Twin, Twin XL, Full, Queen, King, and California King.

 The Casper Mattress is available in the following sizes: Single, EU Single, Small DoubleDouble, EU Double, King, EU King, and Super King.

 What we think: The Casper mattress easily wins this round as it comes in a range of sizes to accommodate your room dimensions and your choice of the bed frame.

 In-Home Trial and Warranty Length